pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

-The Family Council is the governance heart of your Legacyâ€”the mechanism through which family values, business strategy, and generational continuity are maintained.
+The Family Council is the governance heart of your Legacy—the mechanism through which family values, business strategy, and generational continuity are maintained.
 This chapter has provided you with a complete operational framework for establishing and running an effective Family Council.

-Remember that governance is not about controlâ€”it's about creating structures that enable wise decision-making, prevent conflicts, and ensure the empire's long-term sustainability.
+Remember that governance is not about control—it's about creating structures that enable wise decision-making, prevent conflicts, and ensure the empire's long-term sustainability.
 The most successful family businesses are those with clear governance structures that evolve as the family and business grow.

 As you implement these systems:
 - Start with the basics: bylaws, meeting structure, decision frameworks
 - Customize to your family's unique dynamics and needs
-- Be patientâ€”effective governance takes time to develop
+- Be patient—effective governance takes time to develop
-- Stay flexibleâ€”adjust processes based on experience
+- Stay flexible—adjust processes based on experience
-- Focus on communicationâ€”most conflicts stem from misunderstandings
+- Focus on communication—most conflicts stem from misunderstandings

 The Family Council you establish today will guide decisions that affect generations to come.
 Invest the time and effort to build it well, and it will serve as a foundation for Legacy success.